NehmanDevelops/Gesture-Control-Player/README.md

 - Make sure you've granted camera permissions
 - Check if another application is using your camera
 - Try refreshing the page

+### Gestures feel inconsistent
+- Improve lighting and keep your hand centered
+- Keep your hand 1–2 feet from the camera
+- Use Chrome/Edge for best MediaPipe performance

 ### MediaPipe not loading
 - Check your internet connection (model files are loaded from CDN)